igncp/board-games/triple-triad/ts/Readme.md

 - Patterns:
     - Data-Driven:
         - Types are the base and are separated from functions
-    - Non mutation of input
+    - Non mutation of input (without deep-copy of whole structure)
     - Heavily using:
         - linting (many rules, 0 warnings / errors allowed)
         - static types (100% coverage)
         - unit / integration tests (100% coverage)
-    - No UI
+    - No GUI
     - Async API

 - Alternatives: